apache/doris/docs/en/extending-doris/doris-on-es.md

 4. Whether the aggregation operation can be pushed down

    At present, Doris On ES does not support push-down operations such as sum, avg, min/max, etc., all documents satisfying the conditions are obtained from the ES in batch flow, and then calculated in Doris

-5. Filters for date type fields cannot be pushed down Due to the time format problem, the date type field will not be pushed down in most cases; the date type filtering can be in the form of a string, and the date format needs to be completely consistent with ES